katiestar99/ansible/docs/docsite/rst/user_guide/complex_data_manipulation.rst

 Data manipulation
 #########################

-In many cases, you need to do some complex operation with your variables, while Ansible is not recommended as a data processing/manipulation tool, you can use the existing Jinja2 templating in conjunction with the many added Ansible filters, lookups and tests to do some very complex transformations.
+In many cases, you need to do some complex operation with your variables, while Assible is not recommended as a data processing/manipulation tool, you can use the existing Jinja2 templating in conjunction with the many added Assible filters, lookups and tests to do some very complex transformations.

 Let's start with a quick definition of each type of plugin:
-  - lookups: Mainly used to query 'external data', in Ansible these were the primary part of loops using the ``with_<lookup>`` construct, but they can be used independently to return data for processing.
+  - lookups: Mainly used to query 'external data', in Assible these were the primary part of loops using the ``with_<lookup>`` construct, but they can be used independently to return data for processing.
 They normally return a list due to their primary function in loops as mentioned previously.
 Used with the ``lookup`` or ``query`` Jinja2 operators.
   - filters: used to change/transform data, used with the ``|`` Jinja2 operator.
   - tests: used to validate data, used with the ``is`` Jinja2 operator.

 .. _note:
-   * Some tests and filters are provided directly by Jinja2, so their availability depends on the Jinja2 version, not Ansible.
+   * Some tests and filters are provided directly by Jinja2, so their availability depends on the Jinja2 version, not Assible.

 .. _for_loops_or_list_comprehensions: